 Who we are

-Together, we seek the improvement and integration of slums into the city fabric.
-Slums and their residents are not an anomaly or problem, they are an inalienable part of the city and how it functions.
-Muungano volunteer to improve their settlements, the Muungano federation challenges the notion that slum residents can only be the passive beneficiaries of city plans and development projects.
+We believe that slum communities should be at the centre of city and national development.
+Slums and slum residents are not an anomaly or problem, they are a vital part of the city and how it functions.
+Muungano volunteer to improve their settlements – challenging the idea that slum residents are only passive beneficiaries of city plans and development projects.
 Instead, Muungano offer to invest their own resources and help guide city investments, so that the social fabric of their communities is not lost in the changes made necessary by urban development.

 Muungano seeks to improve the quality of life of slum dwellers and urban poor people in Kenya through a process of policy advocacy and through dialogue with central and local government, civil society, and private sector organizations.
 By and large, the federation proactively engages its members in savings groups.

 Muungano is structured as a federation of around 1000 slum-based groups located throughout Kenya.
 In its entirety it has more than 100,000 members.
 As a national federation, the movement is centrally facilitated by a set of national leaders who are drawn from the settlement groups and networks in the counties where Muungano works.